Film Connection apprentice Ron Reid learns the shared expression of filmmaking

 When Ron enrolled in the Film Connection to learn filmmaking on-the-job, he says he was looking for a creative outlet to express himself.
 But when he began externing with Film Connection mentor Steve Carmichael at the RiTE Media Group in Atlanta, GA, Ron says he experienced firsthand what the collaborative filmmaking process looks like—and he was blown away by what he saw.

-Perhaps the most notable example was a film shoot on a cold New Year’s Eve, a passion project that RiTE Media did for music artist TOTEM.
+Perhaps the most notable example was a film shoot on a cold New Year’s Eve, a passion project that RiTE Media did for film artist TOTEM.
 Ron was there to work with the crew, and describes the outdoor shoot as very cold and very long—22 hours on-the-set.
 How did they stick it out for that long?
 Shared passion, he says.

 “Everybody was just out there, had their own departments, grip and gaff and art department, extras and so forth, and everybody was just in tune to get their most creative process that they could,” he says.
 “People stuck around because they had vested interest, not just on making money, but they were involved in that collaborative process.”